lightbend/kalix-jvm-sdk/samples/java-spring-cinema-booking-choreography/README.md

 Define value for property 'package' com.example: : `com.example`<br>
 ```

-## Import generated project in your IDE/editor
+## Import the generated project into your IDE/editor

-Generated maven project has all required Maven plugins and dependencies needed to develop, test, run and deploy Kalix services.
+The generated Maven project has all required Maven plugins and dependencies needed to develop, test, run and deploy Kalix services.

-## Adding additional, non-mandatory dependecies
+## Adding additional, non-mandatory dependencies

 Additional dependencies that are NOT mandatory for developing Kalix service but are convenient to be used in different situations (more explained in following sections).<br>
 Add following dependencies in pom.xml:
 ```